Home Minister Shah has assured probe by central agency into 'firing by Assam Police': Meghalaya CM | Law-Order

 - India

-Meghalaya Chief Minister Conrad Sangma Thursday said Union Home Minister Amit Shah has assured that he would act on his request for a probe by a central agency into the ''firing by Assam Police'' along the states' border.
+Meghalaya Chief Minister Conrad Sangma on Thursday said Union Home Minister Amit Shah has assured that he would act on his request for a CBI probe into the ''firing by Assam Police'' along the states' border.

-Talking to reporters here, he said during his meeting with Shah, he also demanded justice for lives lost in the firing and sought action against those responsible.
+Talking to reporters here, he said he also demanded justice for the lives lost in the firing and sought action against those responsible during the meeting with Shah.

+The home ministry spokesperson later tweeted that Shah has assured a CBI probe -- a demand also raised by the Assam government -- into the firing incident.

+''Meghalaya CM @SangmaConrad met Union Home & Co-op Minister @AmitShah today and requested CBI enquiry into unfortunate incident on Assam-Meghalaya border.
+Govt of Assam has also requested CBI enquiry into the matter.
+HM @AmitShah has assured that GOI will conduct CBI enquiry,'' the tweet said.

-He stressed that Assam Police personnel had fired upon ''innocent people'' in Mukroh village of West Jaintia Hills in Meghalaya.
+Sangma stressed that Assam Police personnel had fired upon ''innocent people'' in Mukroh village of Meghalaya's West Jaintia Hills.

 Six people, including a forest guard, were killed in violence along the Assam-Meghalaya border in the early hours of Tuesday, after a truck allegedly laden with illegally felled timber was intercepted by forest personnel of Assam.